-When starting listening to Hollowpoint, I was floored!
-Expecting something different and much flatter, but luckily the pudding proved to be jolly good eating.
+When I started on Hollowpoint, I was floored!
+I admittedly expected something different and much flatter.
+But luckily the pudding proved to be jolly good eating.
 And they should probably rename this album to The Awakening or something.
-‘Cause, this is real good, mature #metal, no shit.
+‘Cause, this is real good, mature metal.
+No shit.
 The long slumber of this beauty has certainly done a world of good to the quality of their tune.
-Interestingly, the same happened to Sorcerer with In The Shadow of the Inverted Cross: When they came to from their beauty sleep and let loose, it just took your breath away.
+Interestingly, the same happened to Sorcerer with In The Shadow of the Inverted Cross.
+When these folks came to from their beauty sleep and let loose, it just took your breath away.

-Hollowpoint keeps the power up until the bitter end, no discernible fillers to be found in this record.
-Not really surprising after such a long time, I would have been worried otherwise.
+Hollowpoint keeps the power up until the bitter end with no discernible fillers.
+This is not really surprising after such a long time, I would have been worried otherwise.
 Production, mixing and mastering are largely well done, no complaints.

 Whilst not dissimilar to their earlier concoctions, Hollowpoint now delivers a tune that is much more powerful, varied and mature.
 It looks like the hiatus Denigrate granted itself was of utmost benefit to their today’s much more refined performance.
 The band members for sure returned to their alma mater with a full reservoir of ideas and it shows in this record.
 Coming back from the undead is at least sometimes a good thing.
 Welcome back, Denigrate.
 You have a stellar future in front of you – if you wanna tackle it, that is.